We care about you as members and clients

-Michelle Webbe is the Communications Coordinator of Network SA Resource, Advisory & Management Services Inc. She is responsible for our online content for Network SA, Network SA Extra & ARMSU, including e-newsletters, publications, and resources and coming soon our updates on social media.
-She also organises our training and workshops and supports the team with other areas when needed.
+Michelle Webbe is the Communications Coordinator of Network SA Resource, Advisory & Management Services Inc. She is responsible for our online content for Network SA, including e-newsletters, publications, resources, news updates and social media.
+She also organises our training and workshops and supports the team with other administrative duties when needed.

-Michelle has worked in the children’s services sector for over 20 years in various organisations including: LDC, OSHC, Family Day Care, TAFE, & Local Government in a wide range of roles: Children’s Services Educator & Director, FDC Coordinator, Community Development Project Officer, & Event Coordinator.
-Michelle holds a Diploma in Children’s Services, Cert V in Workplace Training, & First Line Management.
+Michelle has worked in the children’s services sector for over 29 years in various organisations including: LDC, OSHC, Family Day Care, TAFE, & Local Government in a wide range of roles: Children’s Services Educator & Director, FDC Coordinator, Community Development Project Officer, & Event Coordinator.
+Michelle is currently studying her Advanced Diploma in Marketing and Communications and holds a Diploma in Children’s Services, Cert IV in Workplace Training, & Cert IV in First Line Management.

 Michelle’s passion is to make a significant contribution with supporting services with the well-being of children, their families and communities through supporting excellence and equity in children’s services.